willfarrell/csv-rex/README.md

   - `false`: Never quote column
   - `undefined`/`null`/``: Detect if quotes are needed based on contents
 - `enqueue` (`(string) => {}`): Function to run on formatted row data.
 - `enableReturn` (`true`): Will concat rows into a single string.
-Set to `false` if handing data within enqueue for performance inprovements.
+Set to `false` if handing data within enqueue for performance improvements.

 ## Examples